Overview of gun laws by nation: United States

-Non-Prohibited persons over 21 years of age may own NFA firearms in most states, though some states prohibit some or all of this class.
+Non-prohibited persons over 21 years of age may own NFA firearms in most states, though some states prohibit some or all of this class.
 NFA firearms must be registered and go through a manufacturing or transfer approval by ATF before the individual may make or take possession of the weapon.
 This process can take months, sometimes even years.
 It requires fingerprinting, photo ID and a tax of $200 per application (per weapon).
-There is no lawful way to make or transfer an NFA firearm without going through this process.